Zynga acquires Turkey’s Peak Games for $1.8B, after buying its card games studio for $100M in 2017 – TechCrunch

 “This is a monumental partnership not only for Zynga and Peak, but for the whole mobile gaming industry,” said Sidar Sahin, founder and Chief Executive Officer of Peak, in a statement.
 “Both companies share a common vision — to bring people together through games.
 Peak’s culture is rooted in relentless learning and progress, so as we embark on this new chapter in our journey together with Zynga, we remain as committed as ever to our unique culture.
 We’re very excited for our combined future and what we will accomplish together.”

-Ultimately, this is also a huge deal for Turkey’s tech ecosystem.
-This has been a steady presence straddling both the European and MENA markets (much as Turkey’s wider economy and political presence does), but so far with little impact in terms of exits and activity that extend outside of the region.
-This acquisition is a testament to the exciting companies and talent that are being developed in the market, and is of course yet another sign of how big tech companies based out of more established centres like the Bay Area will continue to take bigger leaps to tap talent ever further afield, in their ongoing consolidation and search for both business and audience growth.
+Zynga and games business strategies aside, this is also a huge deal for Turkey’s tech ecosystem.

+Turkey has been a steady presence straddling both the European and MENA markets (much as Turkey’s wider economy and political presence does), but so far with little impact in terms of exits and activity that extend outside of the region.

+This acquisition is a testament to the exciting companies and talent that are being developed in the market, and is of course yet another sign of how big tech companies based out of more established centres like the Bay Area will continue to take bigger leaps to tap talent ever further afield, in their ongoing consolidation push and search for both business and audience growth.

 One impact of the COVID-19 pandemic has been that many are starting to see a much faster decentralisation in the world of technology.
-People are working remotely, and some are even planning to move away from tech hubs; while deals are getting done not in person but over videoconferencing links.
+People are working remotely, and some are even planning to move away from tech hubs; and deals are getting done not in person but over videoconferencing links.
 This acquisition also demonstrates how that is also playing out in the world of M&A, too.